QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 ## Restock frequency

-As an exercise, let's study the probability that firms need to restock over a given time perion.
+As an exercise, let's study the probability that firms need to restock over a given time period.

 In the exercise, we will